‘The root cellar can save us’

 They would soon realize their decision may cost them their lives.
 Inside the root cellar it was nearly complete darkness, with the exception of the orange glow from the flames that could be seen under the door.
-It was hot and getting hotter with each passing moment, and people were bumping into one another and some even falling down.
-The flames licking at the door caused it to smoke and char, and pieces began falling off.
+It was hot and getting hotter with each passing moment and people were bumping into one another and some even falling down.
+The flames licking at the door caused it to smoke, char and pieces began falling off.

 As the fire roared outside it baked the earth that covered the root cellar.
 It quickly grew more and more unbearable and the group began pouring milk on each other.
 In the book “Eld-Cyklonen” one of the survivors is quoted as saying “I have always detested the stench of scorched milk, but in this cellar we inhaled it through our nostrils as the most precious perfume.”